| Previous Page | Next Page | Index

 End of 1832, a part of a squadron of vessels involved in the blockade of the ports of Holland, which was defying the great Powers with regard to the Belgian question.
 See p.
 270-1 at www.archive.org/details/royalnavyhistory06clow.

-Downs 3 Jan 1833 Sailed for Sheerness, where she arrived later that day.
+3 Jan 1833 departed the Downs for Sheerness, where she arrived later that day.

 22 Jan 1833 paid off at Chatham.